theislab/hadge/docs/usage.md

 #### <strong> Pre-processing </strong>

 Similar as in the genetic demultiplexing workflow, we provide a pre-processing step specifically for HTODemux and Multiseq.
 The input is the UMI and hashing count matrix `params.umi_matrix_preprocess` and `params.hto_matrix_preprocess`.
-If the count matrix is already loaded as an RDS oject, set `params.rdsObject` as `True`.
+If the count matrix is already loaded as an RDS oject, set `params.rdsObject_preprocess` as `True`.

 For benchmarking, you can have following options for `[htodemux/multiseq]_preprocess`:
 * `True`: activate pre-proecessing